Trippasch/CudaRayTracer/README.md

 ## Getting Started
 <ins>**1.
 Download the CUDA toolkit:**</ins>

-Start by downloading the CUDA toolkit if you haven't done that already from [here](https://developer.nvidia.com/cuda-downloads).
+Start by downloading the CUDA toolkit, if you haven't done that already, from [here](https://developer.nvidia.com/cuda-downloads).

 <ins>**2.
 Downloading the repository:**</ins>